xytis/GURPS/Campaigns/Ravnica/07_2_prep.md

 # Character hooks, secrets and rumors.

-Najwa is approached by a well dressed male, Nikolaiev Spasov, he has Orzhov brooch on his cloak.
-He is followed by two large bodyguards.
-He proposes a contract to investigate recent interuption in a nearby church.
-By his knowledge a debtor had escaped his due.
-It would be an easy task, but there are ends missing in this case.
-There are no records of the name of the person who escaped the church, only a verbal testimony from the pontiff.
-The enforcers that presumably brought the debtor are missing too.

 Church of Orzhov is organising a tournament to praise the generosity of Orzhova.
 Price for the winner of 5 hand to hand combats 5 Orzhov platinum mints.
 Tournament will continue for as long as there are contesters during the